m-tambo/front-end-milestones/2-the-static-web/exercises/SW_JS_FOR.md

 ### Object iteration

-Use can use another kind of `for` loop to [iterate over objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...in).
+We can use another kind of `for` loop to [iterate over objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...in).
 Iterate over the object below and use `console.log()` to output the names of the keys in the object.

 ```js
 var antSpecies = {